-State legislatures often write incredibly broad criminal statutes.
-And the strict application of these statutes will sometimes produce absurd results.
+State legislatures often write incredibly broad criminal statutes, the strict application of which sometimes produces absurd results.
 One such example is when a statute technically requires a defendant to register as a sex offender even though he was never convicted, or even accused, of a sex crime.